houstonkemp/git-github-signup/README.md

 We can then add you to the [houstonkemp](https://github.com/houstonkemp) group and to any required repositories for project work.

 Please also install git from [here](https://git-scm.com/download/win) – you can just accept all the default settings.
 Once you have installed it, open the Git Bash shell (click Windows and type git bash).
-In the shell, enter (with the quotes but without the triangle brakcets)
+In the shell, enter (with the quotes but without the triangle brackets):

  ```
 git config --global user.name "<your name>"